-As of November 22, 2016, the Company manufactures vehicles and vehicle bodies at 31 manufacturing facilities.
-To reduce production costs, the Company maintains a continuing emphasis on the development of proprietary components, self-sufficiency in fabrication, just-in-time inventory management, improvement in production flows, interchangeability and simplification of components among product lines, creation of jigs and fixtures to ensure repeatability of quality processes, utilization of robotics, and performance measurement to assure progress toward cost reduction targets.
+The Company manufactures vehicles and vehicle bodies at 29 manufacturing facilities.
+To reduce production costs, the Company maintains a continuing emphasis on the development of proprietary components, self-sufficiency in fabrication, justin-time inventory management, improvement in production flows, interchangeability and simplification of components among product lines, creation of jigs and fixtures to ensure repeatability of quality processes, utilization of robotics, and performance measurement to assure progress toward cost reduction targets.
 The Company encourages employee involvement to improve production processes and product quality.
-The Company opened a new state of the art manufacturing facility in Leon, Mexico during fiscal 2015 that is designed to supply components to multiple Company businesses and that is expected to contribute to the attainment of the Company's production initiatives.

-The Company uses a common Quality Management System globally in an effort to deliver consistent, high quality products and services to customers.
+The Company opened a new state of the art manufacturing facility in Leon, Mexico during fiscal 2015 that is designed to supply components to multiple Company businesses and is expected to contribute to the attainment of the Company's production initiatives.
+The Company uses a common Quality Management System globally to support the delivery of consistent, high quality products and services to customers.
 The Company educates and trains all employees at its facilities in quality principles.
-The Company encourages employees at all levels of the Company to understand customer and supplier requirements, measure performance, develop systems and procedures to prevent nonconformance with requirements and produce continuous improvement in all work processes.
-The Company utilizes quality gates at its manufacturing facilities to catch quality issues earlier in the process and to perform a root cause analysis at their source, resulting in improved quality, fewer defects and less rework.
-ISO 9001 is a set of internationally-accepted quality requirements established by the International Organization for Standardization.
-ISO 9001 certification indicates that a company has established and follows a rigorous set of requirements aimed at achieving customer satisfaction by preventing nonconformity in design, development, production, installation and servicing of products.
-Most of the Company's facilities are ISO 9001 certified.
+The Company requires employees at all levels to understand customer and supplier requirements, measure performance, develop systems and procedures to prevent nonconformance with requirements and continually improve all work processes.
+The Company utilizes quality gates in its manufacturing facilities to identify quality issues early in the process and to analyze root cause at the source, resulting in improved quality, fewer defects and less rework.
+The Company's Quality Management System is based on ISO 9001, a set of internationally-accepted quality system requirements established by the International Organization for Standardization.
+ISO 9001 certification indicates that a company has established and follows a rigorous set of requirements aimed at achieving customer satisfaction by following the process approach to identify process inputs, outputs, customers, critical processes and key performance indicators, and by continually improving these processes and sharing successful practices across the organization.
+The following brands are ISO 9001 certified: JLG, Oshkosh Defense, Pierce, McNeilus, Frontline, Jerr-Dan and Airport Products.

-The Company has a team of employees dedicated to leading the implementation of the Oshkosh Operating System (OOS).
+The Company has a team of employees dedicated to leading the implementation of the Oshkosh Continuous Improvement Management System (CIMS).
 The team is comprised of members with diverse backgrounds in quality, lean, finance, product and process engineering, and culture change management.
-OOS is a business system that defines and seeks to enhance customers' experiences with the Company's products and services.
-OOS includes lean tools to eliminate waste out of the Company's processes to provide better value for customers.
-OOS also assesses customer satisfaction and implements countermeasures to improve the Company's customers' experiences with Oshkosh.
-OOS enables the Company to execute its MOVE strategy, delivering value to both customers and shareholders.
-Within the Company's facilities, OOS improvement projects have contributed to manufacturing efficiency gains, materials management improvements, steady quality improvements and reduction of lead times.
-OOS improvement projects have also enabled the Company to free up manufacturing space, allowing it to pursue a program focused on increased vertical integration.
+CIMS is a business system that defines and seeks to enhance customers' experiences with the Company's products and services by empowering all employees to improve business processes and create a great customer experience.
+CIMS includes lean tools to eliminate waste and to provide better value for customers.
+CIMS also guides customer satisfaction assessment and helps to identify opportunities to improve the customer experience with Oshkosh.
+CIMS supports the execution of the Company's MOVE strategy, delivering value to both customers and shareholders.
+Within the Company's facilities, CIMS improvement projects have contributed to manufacturing efficiency gains, materials management improvements, steady quality improvements and reduction of lead times.
+CIMS improvement projects have also freed up manufacturing space, allowing the Company to pursue a program focused on increased vertical integration, further differentiating the Company as a different integrated global industrial.